 A value chain is a business model that describes the process or activities required by companies to add value to a product or service.
 It includes a range of activities required to bring a product to the customer starting from idea generation to distribution and anything in between.
 Here you can think of:

 As discussed before, a value chain refers to all business activities which increase the value of the finished product or service in the eyes of the customer.
 Where, a supply chain represents the activities required to procure, produce and deliver the final product or service to the customer.

 The value chain tends to be traced in the opposite direction to the supply chain.
 That is, from the customer back through the supply chain activities (distribution, storage, production, and procurement of raw material).
 The value chain also includes activities that are not associated with the typical supply chain.
 For instance: product development, marketing, and after-sales service.

 Often people relate supply chain to value chain.
 This is because supply chain activities such as inbound logistics, manufacturing/production and outbound logistics, offers many direct opportunities to add value for customers.

 The purpose of these activities is to create value that exceeds the cost of creating this value, therefore generating higher profit margins.

-Whereas, the value chain supporting activities are there to support primary activities in order to achieve its competitive advantage.
-The four main areas of supporting activities are:
+Whereas, the value chain supporting activities are there to support primary activities to achieve its competitive advantage.
+The four main areas of the supporting activities are:

-Our business simulation, The Fresh Connection, has a clear focus on the value chain and the flow of materials from upstream suppliers to downstream customers.
+Our business game, The Fresh Connection, has a clear focus on the value chain and the flow of materials from upstream suppliers to downstream customers.
 The decisions to be made are split into the clear functional areas of sales, purchasing, production and supply chain.
 With a different team member responsible for each area, the experience gets very close to real corporate life, in which a functional split of responsibilities is the norm, rather than the exception.
 Besides our business simulation games, you can read more on subjects such as supply chain management, supply chain risk management or trade-offs in end-to-end supply chain management.